inthra/w1Fri-Landing-Page/README.md

 ### By Inthrayuth Mahaphol

 ## Description
-This independent project is about my projects that I have created in the "Intro to Programming" at Epicodus.
+This independent project is about my projects that have been created in the "Intro to Programming" at Epicodus.

 ## Set Up
 * Set up Git and the Landing Page Project repository in GitHub